-The analytics which can be derived can pinpoint trends which need addressing before outages occur or can tell you what is running well or what areas of the environment are struggling.
-It also can take the pulse of the customer experience using your services, whether its your help desk or your service offering to paying customers.
-So what’s the problem then?
+The analytics, which can be derived, can pinpoint trends which need addressing before outages occur or can tell you what is running well or what areas of the environment are struggling.
+It also can take the pulse of the customer experience using your services, whether it is your help desk or your service offering to paying customers.
+So what is the problem then?

-App Selection: When companies select business applications, most organizations look at the business processes and then select an application which is appropriate for how they are going to run or change their processes for how they want to run their business.
-In most cases this is not the selection process for monitoring and ticketing systems.
+App Selection: When companies select business applications, most organizations look at the business processes and then select an application, which is appropriate for how they are going to run or change their processes for how they want to run their business.
+In most cases, this is not the selection process for monitoring and ticketing systems.
 We see the majority of infrastructure organizations not looking at these systems as applications so the selection is “buy first then make it fit.”
-The end result is frustration and more investment in more monitoring because the app didn’t meet the needs of the organization.
+The result is frustration and more investment in more monitoring because the app did not meet the needs of the organization.

 Ticket Applications: This application can be an amazing analytics tool as mentioned earlier.
-Defining how the app will work, the appropriate fields and information to populate a ticket, etc. needs to be thought out.
+Defining how the app will work, the appropriate fields and information to populate a ticket, etc. need to be thought out.
 It is our experience when working with many clients that the most common problem field is called “miscellaneous.”
 Miscellaneous does not help dig deep into issues and review trends in your world.
 It skews the data to the point where most of it is useless.
-In addition, incomplete ticket data such as close time and date and root cause fields not being completed doesn’t help with figuring out what needs attention in your world.
-One way to avoid this problem is utilize the ITIL framework when developing the functionality of the app.
-Take the time to figure out what data you want from the system, just as you would with a business application .
+In addition, incomplete ticket data such as close time, date, and root cause fields not being completed does not help with figuring out what needs attention in your world.
+One way to avoid this problem is utilizing the ITIL framework when developing the functionality of the app.
+Take the time to figure out what data you want from the system, just as you would with a business application.

 Tie the 2 Apps Together: We see many organizations running these apps as separate entities when in fact integrating a clean monitoring app with the ticketing service creates a very powerful data repository for analysis.
 When most of the ticket updating is left purely to people remembering to enter a ticket, you rarely get complete information so the analytics will be suspect.
 When these two run separately, not tying the data together is missing the power of the investment which was made in the first place.